Michael McFadyen's Scuba Diving - Sailing to Queensland, Winter 2017 - Part 13

 At 0000 Kelly takes over and Michael goes to bed.
 He gets about two hours sleep over the next three hours.
-Kelly later pulled in the screecher as the wind went more north-east and behind and also dropped.
-At 0300 Michael took over again and 15 minutes later we are off the entrance to Port Stephens.
+Kelly later pulls in the screecher as the wind goes more north-east and behind and also drops.
+At 0300 Michael takes over again and 15 minutes later we are off the entrance to Port Stephens.
 At 0500 the screecher goes back out again, we pick back up to 6.3 knots from the 5.8 we dropped to.
 Later we try the genoa but not much is working, the wind is light and right behind us and we are going almost as fast as the wind.

 |The blue water off the Central Coast||North Head and Sydney Harbour |

 During the night the phosphorescence in the water was amazing, the best either of us has ever seen.
 The hulls leave bright white wakes behind, especially the one that has the engine running.
 If there are any small waves, you can see them clearly.
 Brilliant!

 Michael lets Kelly sleep in a bit after he checks in with MR Newcastle.
 She gets up at 0620 and takes over.
 Michael tries to get some sleep but no luck.
 He later gets breakfast for us.
 We motor mostly without a sail for the rest of the morning, although we try the genoa and screecher a few times.
 There are about 12 yachts now between Seal Rocks and Newcastle which left Coffs Harbour yesterday morning, we are spread out a long way.

 Around this time we decide to go to Sydney Harbour rather than Pittwater as we are so far ahead of schedule that it will be easily possible.
 In fact, we probably could push it and get to Port Hacking, certainly Botany Bay, but we decide to spend our last night in the most beautiful harbour in the world.